dfkaye/dfkaye-blog/content/_index.md

 + use hugo templating (--instead-of-css-vars) in the CSS
   - see https://zwbetz.com/use-hugo-templating-in-your-external-css/

-+ chroma for code snippets
++ better code snippet styles (not one element per line but well framed, readable)

 + mermaid diagrams

 + set up RSS feed

-+ robots.txt

 + sitemap.xml